 Here is an overview of the four components of PsyCap and the interventions which can be used to further build on this capital.
 It is important to keep in mind that the level of PsyCap as a whole has a stronger relationship than each of the four components individually, as will be discussed later.

-Hope and optimism are both personality traits which have been linked to physiological and psychological well-being (Du, Bernardo, & Yeung, 2015).
+Hope and optimism are both personality traits that have been linked to physiological and psychological wellbeing (Du, Bernardo, & Yeung, 2015).
 According to Rick Snyer et al. (1991 p.
 257),

 “hopeful thought reﬂects the belief that one can ﬁnd pathways to desired goals and become motivated to use those pathways”.

 Hence, hope is a cognitive process that motivates to find willpower (goal-directed determination) and waypower (planning of ways to meet goals) which leads to positive emotions (the expectation of meeting desired goals).
 Here is a two-minute video on Snyder’s hope theory: